mrrogercampbell/intro-to-react-lesson-plan/README.md

 ### DOM Manipulation in Vanilla JavaScript
 A quick review on `DOM manipulation` which will explain the complication you encounter when using DOM manipulation in vanilla JavaScript when dealing with an enterprise-size application

-### Vanilla JS DOM Manipulation Review - Cold Call || Breakout Groups
+### Vanilla JS DOM Manipulation Review: Cold Call or Breakout Groups

 Depending on class size use one of the following:
 1. Call on a random student for each of the following prompts and have them provide you the code solution.
 2. Have students break into small groups (2-3 based off class size) and work through each prompt together.

 **Prompts**:
 - Create a variable which stores a DOM selector for:
 	- The `h1` element with a class of `grab-me`
 	- The `button` element with an `id` of `click-me`
-- Define a function that adds a `click event` to the `click-me` button which changes the `innerText` of the selected `h1` element.
+- Define a function that adds a `click event` to the `click-me` button which changes the `innerText` of the selected `h1` element

-Once they complete this, talk about how cumbersome `DOM Manipluation` can become when dealing with a larger application such as Twitter, Facebook, etc.
+Once they complete this, talk about how cumbersome `DOM Manipulation` can become when dealing with a larger application such as Twitter, Facebook, etc.

 ### The Virtual DOM
 A quick introduction to the `virtual DOM`.

 **Key Takeaways**:
 - The `Virtual DOM` is a JavaScript `object` that represents the true `DOM structure`.
 - The `Virtual DOM` allows us to make changes to the true DOM by first altering the virtual DOM, then it renders the changes for us.
 - When you update the `DOM` in React:
 	- The entire `virtual DOM` is updated and re-rendered
 	- React can compare the `virtual DOM` previous state and see what changes were made